kylrth/ParaMA/README.md

 - Improve speed by refactoring the code a lot.
 - Give objects semantically meaningful names.
 (E.g. "prune_suffix_tuple" -> "prune_suffixes")
 - Rewrite segmentation.py.

+## License

+The original work is licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).
+Changes have been made to the work.